-The DMM is a digital multimeter feature lets users quickly connect test leads to the front-panel to make voltage, resistance, current, and temperature measurements.
-It is not necessary to configure the front channel in Channel Setup to use the DMM function.
-To use this function, push then then push to show the Options menu, then push 4.
+The DMM is a digital multimeter feature lets users quickly connect test leads to the frontpanel to make voltage, resistance, current, frequency, and temperature measurements.
 As these measurements are taken, these measurements values are shown on the screen and can also be recorded to file.
 These recorded files are referred to as DMM Data files.
+The DMM feature is easily accessed and configured with the DMM key on the front panel.